niloysikdar/React-Portfolio/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature Request
-about: Suggest an idea for this project
-title: ''
+about: Submit a proposal for a new feature
-labels: ''
+labels: "feature"
+title: ""
-assignees: ''
+assignees: ""
 ---

+## 🚀 Feature

+**A clear and concise description of what the feature is.**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]